 Length: 136 minutes / 2.26 hours

-About 2.5 years ago, I wrote a post on this blog where I discussed a cinematic phenomenon that I have dubbed “The Trilogy Conundrum”.
+About 2.5 years ago, I wrote a post on this blog where I discussed a cinematic phenomenon I have dubbed “The Trilogy Conundrum.”
 This phenomenon is often seen when one film is so good, it begets a sequel, but the first sequel is left with a cliffhanger that begets another sequel to wrap up the story.
 The Pirates of the Caribbean franchise is a prime example of this.
-Usually these two sequels are released relatively close together (much like two-part films are nowadays), only having a year between them.
-But with the trilogy complete, the story would be over, right?
+Usually, these two sequels are released relatively close together (much like two-part films are nowadays), only having a year between them.
+With the trilogy complete, the story would be over, right?
 Unfortunately, this was not the case.
-Three years after At World’s End, a new film was released, with only three characters and the production company carrying over from the trilogy.
+Three years after At World’s End (2007), a new film was released with only three characters and the production company carrying over from the trilogy.
 As such, the feel of the “Trilogy Plus” was very different.

 The Bourne Legacy